chiawase/chi-11ty/content/now.md

   order: 5
 title: "Chi's now page"
 date: 2025-03-30T12:48:25+00:00
-date_updated: 2025-07-29T11:08:46+00:00
+date_updated: 2025-09-06T11:00:03+08:00
 ---

 > What I'm currently up to.
 > Last updated on {{ date_updated | readableDate }}.
 ### Stuff on my mind

-- started working on [Webmentions](https://github.com/chiawase/chi-11ty/issues/8) and I have half of the implementation ready; just need to figure out how to send out webmentions automatically (if that's even possible XD)
+- i haven't really continued the Webmentions project I started last ... month? huhu
+	- but it's still something I remember I wanna finish @-)
+- I realize I have a different kind of set up for every device, which is making it harder for me to just "do" whatever, wherever
+	- mostly thinking about this in the context of working on random personal projects
 - this is still on my mind: setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
-- I got new keyboard switches hehe
+- I ordered a new keyboard and just waiting for it to arrive hehe

 ### Music on Repeat
 - anything from [sakanaction](https://open.spotify.com/artist/0hCWVMGGQnRVfDgmhwLIxq?si=4S6qkjAJSySUlNdrmZcj8g)